-- o Recalculated a second correlation coefficient between the selected MEVs and several rating indicators to identify the indicators with the highest correlation and reperformed the regression analysis. - Tested the accuracy of the forecasts for the selected MEVs and the selected rating indicators for the next three years by comparing to external source information. - Sensitised the macroeconomic factors for sovereigns with significant investment concentration.
+- Obtained a listing of the macroeconomic indicators used to derive the main MEV utilised in management's regression analysis for the four sovereign countries with the most significant ECL on investment securities: - o Agreed a sample of historical MEVs used in the scenarios to external source information where available. - o Recalculated a correlation coefficient between the historical MEVs and the sovereign credit risk rating and reperformed the regression analysis. - o Recalculated a second correlation coefficient between the selected MEVs and several rating indicators to identify the indicators with the highest correlation and reperformed the regression analysis. - o Tested the accuracy of the forecasts for the selected MEVs and the selected rating indicators for the next three years by comparing to external source information. - o Sensitised the macroeconomic factors for sovereigns with significant investment concentration.

-The results of our procedures indicated that the judgement and assumptions used by management in determining forward-looking information were not unreasonable.
+The results of our procedures indicated that the judgement and assumptions used by management in determining forward-looking information were, in our view, not unreasonable.